 Accordingly, in order to withhold attorney-client privileged information from disclosure under Rule 503, a governmental body must 1) show that the document is a communication transmitted between privileged parties or reveals a confidential communication; 2) identify the parties involved in the communication; and 3) show that the communication is confidential by explaining that it was not intended to be disclosed to third persons and that it was made in furtherance of the rendition of professional legal services to the client.
-See ORD 676.
+See Open Records Decision No. 676 (2002).
 Upon a demonstration of all three factors, the entire communication is confidential under Rule 503 provided the client has not waived the privilege or the communication does not fall within the purview of the exceptions to the privilege enumerated in Rule 503(d).
 Huie v.
 DeShazo, 922 S.W.2d 920, 923 (Tex.
+1996)

-1996) (privilege extends to entire communication, including facts contained therein); In re Valero Energy Corp., 973 S.W.2d 453, 457 (Tex.
+(privilege extends to entire communication, including facts contained therein); In re Valero Energy Corp., 973 S.W.2d 453, 457 (Tex.
 App.-Houston [14th Dist.]
 1998, orig. proceeding) (privilege attaches to complete communication, including factual information).

-You assert some of the submitted information is subject to the attorney-client privilege.
-You state the information you have marked consists of (1) communications between and among system attorneys or their representatives, attorneys for the university or their representatives, system employees, university employees, and system consultants; and (2) interview notes taken by attorneys and their representatives from Kroll that were communicated with attorneys of the system.
-You state Kroll is working under the direction of the system's general counsel.
-You also explain the documents at issue were made for the purpose of providing legal services to the system or the university.
-You represent the communications were intended to be confidential and have remained confidential.
-Upon review, we find you have demonstrated the applicability of the attorney-client privilege to the information at issue.
-Thus, the system may withhold the information you have marked under the attorney-client privilege pursuant to Texas Rule of Evidence 503.6
+You state the information you have marked relates to communications between system attorneys or their representatives, attorneys for the University of Texas at Austin (the "university") or their representatives, system employees, and university employees.
+You state the communications at issue were made to provide or seek legal advice on behalf of the system or university.
+You also state the communications were intended to be confidential and have remained confidential.
+Upon review, we find you have demonstrated the applicability of the attorney-client privilege to the information you have marked.
+Thus, the system may withhold the information you have marked under Texas Rule of Evidence 503.